Textualize/textual/docs/tutorial.md

 --8<-- "docs/examples/tutorial/stopwatch01.py"
 ```

 The first line imports the Textual `App` class, which we will use as the base class for our App.
-The second line imports two builtin widgets: `Footer` which shows a bar at the bottom of the screen with current keys, and `Header` which shows a title and the current time at the top of the screen.
+The second line imports two builtin widgets: `Footer` which shows a bar at the bottom of the screen with bound keys, and `Header` which shows a title at the top of the screen.
 Widgets are re-usable components responsible for managing a part of the screen.
 We will cover how to build widgets in this tutorial.

 The following lines define the app itself: